donavan-soh/calculator-app/README.md

-# calculator-app
+# Calculator App
-A calculator app.
+A calculator app with a similar interface as iOS' calculator app.